MH HEAVY INDUSTRY WEIGH BELT

 Tapered and flared from the inlet to the discharge to prevent pinching of material between the skirt and the belt.
 Skirt boards are located inside the belt flanges to provide two barriers to contain material and prevent spillage.

-Thayer Scale’s optional automatic test weight mechanism provides a means for applying a precision test weight to allow completely automatic calibration.
+Thayer Scale’s optional automatic test weight mechanism (ATWL) provides a means for applying a precision test weight to allow completely automatic calibration.
+This represents one of the the greatest man-hour savings and performance assurance features available.
+On large weighbelt systems, like the MH, the ATWL eliminates the need to store and transport multiple, heavy weights to perform regular calibration.
+In addition, the precision placement of the test weight is performed automatically, eliminating the possibility of misapplying the weight.
 The calibration sequence can be initiated via the weigh belt instrument keypad or via a contact closure.
 The need for test chains is eliminated.

 THAYER FLEXURE SUSPENSION SCALE